Thaeimos/aws-terraform/README.md

 This is for my own practice and trainning.

-The idea is to create a scalable web monitor application that feeds information about website availability over a GCP's Pub/Sub instance to be inserted  into an SQL database, yet to be determined.
+The idea is to create a scalable 3 tier web application with a database in the end spawning multiple availability zones in a given region, using ECS as the frontend and application stack.

 ## Technologies Used